ebuchman/go-rpc-gen/README.md

 Two implementations of the interface are generated in this case, one on `*ClientHTTP` and one on `*ClientJSON`.
 The programs author is required to provide one rpc function template for each type, which `rpc-gen` will autocomplete.

-Run the above command in the example directory and examine the output.
+Run the above command in the example directory and examine the output (`client_methods.go`).
+The API generated is the same as that found in `examples/core`.
+Everything else is filler for the rpc mechanism, but `rpc-gen` is relatively agnostic.